cimug-org/CIMTool/docs/how-to/cimtool-support-for-extension-namespaces.md

 ## Option 2: Using a Sparx EA Project File Schema

 When your project uses a Sparx EA project file (`.eap`, `.eapx`, `.qea`, or `.qeax`) directly as its schema, two approaches are available for assigning URI namespaces to extension elements.
-These two approaches are **mutually exclusive** — **CIMTool** determines which is in effect based solely on whether a `.namespaces` file is present in the project's `Schema` folder.
+These two approaches are **mutually exclusive**, with **CIMTool** determining which is in effect based solely on whether a `.namespaces` file is present in the project's `Schema` folder.

 ### Approach 1: UML Tag: `baseuri`